RISE AGAINST DOMESTIC VIOLENCE SA

 If a survivor is already formally represented by an attorney or legal team, RISE will step back from involvement in accordance with ethical best practice and to avoid duplication or interference.
 However, personal or professional connections that a volunteer may have to external attorneys, firms, or collaborators do not preclude RISE from assisting a survivor.
 Such private relationships are separate from the organisation's duty of service and must never influence the support RISE provides.

 If a situation arises where your personal or professional relationship could create a perceived or actual conflict of interest, you are required to step back immediately and refer the matter to another internal legal volunteer or to the RISE legal management team for reassignment.
-This ensures all survivors receive unbiased support, and that RISE's operations remain transparent, ethical, and entirely survivor-focused.

 Volunteers must act in a fair, respectful, and non-discriminatory manner, without bias or prejudice based on gender, race, culture, language, sexual orientation, or any other personal characteristic.